pingcap/docs-dm/en/feature-manually-handling-sharding-ddl-locks.md

 # Handle Sharding DDL Locks Manually in DM

 DM uses the sharding DDL lock to ensure operations are performed in the correct order.
-This locking mechanism resolves sharding DDL locks automatically in most cases, but you need to use the `unlock-ddl-lock` or `break-ddl-lock` command to manually handle the abnormal DDL locks in some abnormal scenarios.
+This locking mechanism resolves sharding DDL locks automatically in most cases, but you need to use the `unlock-ddl-lock` command to manually handle the abnormal DDL locks in some abnormal scenarios.

 > **Warning:**
 >
-> - Do not use `unlock-ddl-lock` or `break-ddl-lock` unless you are totally aware of the possible impacts brought by the command and you can accept them.
+> - Do not use `unlock-ddl-lock` unless you are totally aware of the possible impacts brought by the command and you can accept them.
 > - Before manually handling the abnormal DDL locks, make sure that you have already read the DM [shard merge principles](feature-shard-merge.md#principles).

 ## Command